deil87/automl-genetic/README.md

         maxGenerations = 5)
 ```

 Here we are passing trainingSplit into AutoML, not using metaDB, set maximum search time to 200 seconds.
 Each evolution will perform 5 generations.
 Seed consist of 4 classifiers but initial size is 7.
-It means that there will be duplicated in our ini
+It means that there will be duplicates in our initial population.

+Description of AutoML class input parameters:

 | Parameter | Description |
 | --- | --- |